puntawatsub/Game-project-group2-web/README.md

 ### WARNING: DO NOT commit directly to the main branch.

 Any questions regarding the instructions must be discussed with group members.

+### The current main functionality of the game are:
+- Select starting country
+- Select first and subsequent destinations
+- Get clues and invention score
+- Able to calculate distance
+- The player can win the game if the invention score is 200 or above

+### Todo:
+- [ ] Competitors (computer)
+- [ ] Carbon emission calculation
+- [ ] More consequences of carbon emission

+### In the future:
+- [ ] Diplomatic relations between player country and game country
+- [ ] Possibility to upgrade aircraft using invention point (to reduce carbon emission)